haproxytech/kubernetes-ingress/documentation/README.md

 - Annotation `ssl-redirect`
   - by default this is activated if tls key is provided
   - redirects http trafic to https
-  - default `ON`, can be set to "OFF" to disable
+  - default `true`, can be set to "false" to be disabled
 - Annotation `ssl-redirect-code`
   - HTTP status code on redirect